 The rest is about 5% each of lettuce, onions, corn, and cruciferous vegetables (such as broccoli or cauliflower), plus a few other varieties that account for the remaining 20 to 25%.

 The first step to take in order to move away from the Standard American Diet or Western diet is to dramatically increase your intake of vegetables (and fresh fruit).
 And eating French fries doesn’t count!

 A practical way to do this is to buy the fruits you like and that can be eaten easily, such as bananas, apples, pears, and have a few in your kitchen, in your car, and at the office.
 This way, you can eat a piece of fruit instead of some junk snacks when you are hungry.

 Another good way to eat more veggies is to buy lettuce, carrots, cooked beets, avocados, tomatoes, and make a quick salad every day together with your lunch or dinner main course.

 2/ Low intake of foods that contain enzymes (raw foods or fermented foods)

-This is for me the second biggest issue with the Western diet.
+This is for me the second biggest issue with the Standard American Diet or Western diet.
 Enzymes are very important for a host of processes that occur in the body, including digestion.

 If you eat 100% of your food cooked, you’ll most probably get no enzyme at all, because cooking destroys enzymes.
 This is especially true for processed and fast food.